7 ways to organise a tiny bathroom*

 Fit a wall-mounted vanity unit

 Wall-mounted vanity units are clever in more ways than one.
 They provide a smart and practical way to keep toiletries and your favourite beauty products hidden away yet easily accessible, plus, they create the illusion of a bigger bathroom – genius!
-Vanity units are available in a wide range of sizes, designs and finishes to enhance any style of bathroom.
+Visit Bathrooms and More Store in the UK where they have a wide range vanity units in an array of sizes, designs and finishes to enhance any style of bathroom.
 Choose one with soft close drawers or doors to prevent those accidental and annoying bangs and slams.

 Make use of wall space with a mirrored cabinet